referrerpolicy=no-referrer-when-downgrade

 Lexicographical comparison is an operation with the following properties:

-Here’s an example where you want to sort people by height only, disregarding id
+Here’s an example where you want to define the Character comparison by health and experience only, disregarding the field mana:

 use std::cmp::Ordering;